hmasovic/vmachine/README.md

 # Vending machine

-This repository is intended to house the backend part for the builder onboarding.
+This repository is intended to house a vending machine backend service.

 ### Local setup